Big Brother (Nineteen Eighty-Four): Background

-Character origins
+Conception

+Biographer Dorian Lynskey considered Big Brother to be an amalgamation of several influences on Orwell, namely, Number One from Koestler's Darkness at Noon, the Benefactor from the novel We by Yevgeny Zamyatin, Hitler and most of all, Stalin.
+Gorman Beauchamp said that Big Brother was based solely on Stalin and that Oceania is a reflection of the Soviet Union in the 1930s.

+The idea could be borrowed from the 1937 H. G. Wells novel Star Begotten, in which "Big Brother" is referenced as a fictitious example of "mystical personifications" able to easily manipulate the common man.
+In the Soviet Union there was an ideology of "brotherly nations" or "brotherly countries".
+The Soviet Union presented itself as a big brother who watches over its younger brothers (other nations).
+The ideological word 'big brother' or 'older brother' was very well known and used in the Soviet Republics before and after the Second World War.

-There are many theories about the origin of the character.
-In the essay section of his novel 1985, Anthony Burgess states that Orwell got the idea for the name of Big Brother from advertising billboards for educational correspondence courses from a company called Bennett's during World War II.
-The original posters showed J. M. Bennett himself, a kindly-looking old man offering guidance and support to would-be students with the phrase "Let me be your father."
-According to Burgess, after Bennett's death, his son took over the company and the posters were replaced with pictures of the son (who looked imposing and stern in contrast to his father's kindly demeanor) with the text "Let me be your big brother".
+In the essay section of his novel 1985, Anthony Burgess states that Orwell got the idea for the name of Big Brother from advertising billboards for educational correspondence courses from Bennett College during World War II.
+The original posters showed J. M. Bennett with the phrase "Let me be your father."
+After Bennett's death, his son took over the company and the posters were replaced with the text "Let me be your big brother".

-Additional speculation from Douglas Kellner of the University of California, Los Angeles, argued that Big Brother represents Joseph Stalin, representing Stalinism, and Adolf Hitler, representing Nazism.
 A theory made by Mr. W.J.
-West, a London book collector, who found radio transcripts and over 250 letters written by Orwell during his years at the BBC, that the inspiration for Big Brother was Brendan Bracken, the Minister of Information, based on Orwell's use of the initials B.B. was discredited as speculation by Gordon B. Beadle.
-David M. Lubin postulated that Big Brother was based on Herbert Kitchener, whom Orwell admired as a child.
+West, a London book collector, who found radio transcripts and over 250 letters written by Orwell during his years at the BBC, that the inspiration for Big Brother was Brendan Bracken, the Minister of Information, based on Orwell's use of the initials B.B., was discredited as speculation by Gordon B. Beadle.
+David M. Lubin postulated that Big Brother's visage was based on Herbert Kitchener, whom Orwell admired as a child.
 Kitchener's face appeared on Alfred Leete's 1914 British military recruitment poster Lord Kitchener Wants You.

-The idea of Big Brother could be also borrowed from the 1937 H. G. Wells novel Star Begotten, in which "Big Brother" is referenced as a fictitious example of "mystical personifications" able to easily manipulate the common man, as well as the Soviet Union, where there was an ideology of "brotherly nations" or "brotherly countries".
-The Soviet Union presented itself as a big brother who watches over its younger brothers (other nations).
-The ideological word 'big brother' or 'older brother' was very well known and used in the Soviet Republics before and after the Second World War.
-In the "Circe" episode of James Joyce's Ulysses (1922) the prophet Elijah addresses God as "Big Brother up there, Mr President".